 In any event, your attorney will work with insurance company employees to negotiate a fair settlement offer for your injuries.
 If an agreement can be reached, you will sign a release of liability, and the insurance company will send a check to your attorney.
 Your attorney will deduct their fee, administrative costs, and any medical liens against your settlement that must be paid.
 The remaining funds will be paid directly to you.
 If no settlement can be reached, your attorney may advise you to file a lawsuit against the defendant.

-6.)
-Your attorney files a lawsuit against the negligent driver (or company) that caused your injuries – If your case cannot be resolved through settlement, your recourse is to go through the court system.
+If your case cannot be resolved through settlement, your recourse is to go through the court system.
 This process starts by filing a complaint against the negligent driver (and any other defendants).
 You do not need to go to court for this.
 Your attorney will prepare the complaint and related documents, have them filed with the court, then serve the defendant and their insurance company with formal notice of the lawsuit.

 Sometimes, the mere fact that a lawsuit has been filed is enough to get the insurance company to make a fair settlement offer, which can be an effective strategy when the other side needs to know that you are serious about litigating your case.
 If the initial complaint does not lead to a fair settlement offer, your attorney will proceed with the rest of the litigation process.

-7.)
-The parties proceed through pretrial investigation and court hearings – After the initial complaint has been served and the defendant files a formal response to the lawsuit, the attorneys begin their investigations of the case, known as “discovery.”
+After the initial complaint has been served and the defendant files a formal response to the lawsuit, the attorneys begin their investigations of the case, known as “discovery.”
 The attorneys discover admissible evidence by issuing subpoenas for documents, deposing witnesses, sending each party formal written questions to answer, and hiring expert witnesses to review the evidence that they receive from the other side.

 This process is important, as it helps each attorney prepare their own case for trial.
 Additionally, discovery also assists attorneys in assessing the strengths and weaknesses of their opponent’s case, which can lead to more productive settlement negotiations.
 Your case can settle at any point in the discovery process.
 If it does not, your attorney will continue preparing the case for trial.